jshekhawat/blog.jitendershekhawat.com/notes/binary_trees.md

             - complexity is::
                 - Average Time ?:: $$ O(log_{2} N) $$
                 - Worst case ?:: $$ O(N) $$
-            - Deletion is tricky because ?:: any deletion with a node that is not leaf will cause the creation of a subtree and the tree might need to be rebalanced.
+            - Deletion is tricky because ?:: any deletion with a node that is not leaf will cause the creation of a subtree and the tree might need to be rebalanced.[^1]

+        [^1]:
+        This is what it is

 - [Code]

 ``` haskell

                 data BinaryTree a = Leaf |
                     Node (BinaryTree a) a (BinaryTree a)
                         deriving (Show, Eq, Ord)